The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 • The Pretesting Effect: Do Unsuccessful Retrieval Attempts Enhance Learning?
 (Richland, Kornell, and Kao, 2009)

 • This influential paper demonstrated that taking a test on reading passage content before reading enhanced later memory, even for questions answered incorrectly on the pretest.
 The researchers showed that this effect went beyond attention-directing to include genuine enhancement of memory encoding.
-This paper sparked renewed interest in pretesting and established the basic paradigm used in subsequent research.
+This paper sparked renewed interest in pretesting and established the basic approach used in subsequent research.

 • This comprehensive review synthesises findings from over 60 studies on prequestioning and pretesting.
 Pan and colleagues provide a three-stage framework for understanding underlying mechanisms, discuss moderating factors, and address practical implications for education.
 Essential reading for understanding the current state of pretesting research.